JasonDJung/ECE-445-NOTEBOOK/Notebooks/Isha Akella/readme.md

 We began working on the design document.

 ## 9/21: Second TA Meeting/First meeting with TA and Professor Gruev
 Finalized image sensor with Prof. Gruev and discussed design document, 3D modeling, and PCB design with TA.
-Continued working on design document and began working on PCB design.
+We continued working on the design document and began working on PCB design.

 ## 9/24: PCB Design
 Sourced all required components, but cannot order due to lack of CFOP number.
 Worked on PCB design after adding all components to KiCAD.